Skip to main content

 Rural Extension

 The purpose of this project is to support combined U.S.-Guatemalan efforts to increase food security among rural households in Guatemala through the strengthening of the delivery of national rural agricultural extension services.
-Volunteers focus their efforts on building the non-technical skills of Ministry of Agriculture extension agents and community leaders.
-Through coaching and training on methodologies for participatory planning (in relation to socio-economic status, and culture), organization, and management, Volunteers improve the overall delivery of rural extension services.
-Volunteer efforts on collaboration and coordination with community and municipal extension agents make them active partners in the development process.
+Volunteers focus their efforts on building technical skills of Ministry of Agriculture extension agents and community leaders related to effective adult learning strategies, participatory development and community engagement.
+This is done through one-on-one instruction and training on methodologies for participatory planning (in relation to socio-economic status, and culture), organization, and management, and supporting best agricultural practices through Volunteers improve the overall delivery of rural extension services.
+Volunteer efforts on collaboration and coordination with community members, organizations and municipal extension agents make them active partners in the development process.